keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

 1. Install the Jenkins Software
 2. Ensure that the [AWS Steps Plugin is installed](https://github.com/jenkinsci/pipeline-aws-plugin)
-3. Create a new Jenkins "Multi-Branch Pipeline" job and associate the Git Repostory that contains our Templates
+3. Create a new Jenkins "Multi-Branch Pipeline" job and associate the Git Repostory that contains your Templates
 4. Store a set of [AWS IAM Credentials in the Jenkins credentials store](https://support.cloudbees.com/hc/en-us/articles/360027893492-How-To-Authenticate-to-AWS-with-the-Pipeline-AWS-Plugin) that can be retreived from the Jenkins pipelines steps, in this case, they are stored in a value called ```AWSDemoCredentials```

 When this is done, we now introduce a Jenkinsfile into our repository that contains steps to deploy our CloudFormation template whenever this branch is pushed.

-A sample Jenkinsfile is provided below that defines a set of stages that will execute when the branch is pushed to the repository, these are
+A sample [Jenkinsfile](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/) is provided below that defines a set of stages that will execute when the branch is pushed to the repository, these are:

 1. Validate template syntax
     * Check the Validity of the template.yaml file in the repository